crossplane/crossplane/design/design-doc-rbac-manager.md

   may be granted to subjects who can author resource claims in a namespace (or namespaces), and who should be able to browse the compositions or composite resources that they may reference or select.
-* Crossplane provides distinct edit and view roles for each namespace.
-This allows the admin role (for example) to grant access to different resource claims from one namespace to another.
+* Crossplane provides distinct admin, edit, and view roles for each namespace.
+  This allows one namespace's admin role (for example) to grant access to different resource claims from another namespace's.

 The `crossplane-admin` role is automatically bound to the `crossplane:masters` group for convenience.
 It grants the following rules: